mosaicml/llm-foundry/examples/resnet/README.md

 <img src="https://assets.website-files.com/61fd4eb76a8d78bc0676b47d/62a188a808b39301a7c3550f_Recipe%20Final.svg" width="50%" height="50%"/>

-To use a recipe, specify the name using the the `recipe_name` argument.
+To use a recipe, specify the name using the the `recipe_name` argument, either in the config file or via the command line.
 Specifying a recipe will change several aspects of the training run such as:
 1. Changes the loss function to binary cross entropy instead of standard cross entropy to improve accuracy.
 2. Changes the train crop size to 176 (instead of 224) and the evaluation resize size to 232 (instead of 256).
 The smaller train crop size increases throughput and accuracy.
 3. Changes the number of training epochs to the optimal value for each training recipe.
 Feel free to change these in `resnet50.yaml` to better suite your model and/or dataset.
 4. Specifies unique sets of [speedup methods](https://docs.mosaicml.com/en/stable/trainer/algorithms.html) for model training.

-Here is an example command to run the mild recipe on a single node:
+Here is an example command to run the mild recipe locally:
 ```bash
 composer main.py yamls/resnet50.yaml recipe_name=mild
 ```